 Using StoryStream to curate and manage usage rights for high-quality UGC, NYX Cosmetics Germany has driven engagement on their Instagram channel: customer-generated content performs 33% above “likes” benchmarks, and as high as 90% above “comments” benchmarks.

 Want to see it in action?
 Watch the video case study right here.

-A visibly multichannel approach is a key differentiator for Blackwell’s, who – founded in 1879 – were shortlisted for BookSeller of the Year 2021.
-Using StoryStream to curate a dynamic feed of both social and UGC, Blackwell’s are able to create a highly engaging customer experience.
+A visibly multichannel approach is a key differentiator for Blackwell’s, who – founded in 1879 – was shortlisted for BookSeller of the Year 2021.
+Using StoryStream to curate a dynamic feed of both social and UGC, Blackwell’s is able to create a highly engaging customer experience.